 “This psalm is the dark counterpart of its predecessor, a shadow cast by human self-will in its long struggle against the light.”
 (Derek Kidner)

-Alexander Maclaren observed, “The keynote of Psalms 105 is, ‘Remember His mighty deeds,’ that of Psalms 106 is, ‘They forgot His mighty deeds.’”
+Alexander Maclaren observed, “The keynote of Psalm 105 is, ‘Remember His mighty deeds,’ that of Psalm 106 is, ‘They forgot His mighty deeds.’”

 A. Praise and prayer.

 1. (1) Praising God for His enduring mercy.